graniticio/granitic/CONTRIBUTING.md

 We are always delighted to receive contributions from the community.
 Please follow the rules below.

 1. You must abide by the [code of conduct](CODE_OF_CONDUCT.md).
-1. Please only submit work for an [open issue](https://github.com/graniticio/granitic/issues) - if you have found a bug. or are proposing an enhancement, please open a new issue tagged with an appropriate [milestone](https://github.com/graniticio/granitic/milestones).
+1. Please only submit work for an [open issue](https://github.com/graniticio/granitic/issues) - if you have found a bug or are proposing an enhancement, please open a new issue tagged with an appropriate [milestone](https://github.com/graniticio/granitic/milestones).
 1. If you are unsure about any part of the issue, please submit a comment asking for clarification.
 1. Please be a confident Go developer and Git/GitHub user.